ortegaorlando2/Project-2/README.md

 The chart initially loads visualizing a street map view with all home price bands selected.
 <p align="center"><img width="600" height="auto" src="Images/map.PNG">

+The same geojson file was used to populate a table that allows the user to filter a list of homes by different metrics, e.g. zip code.

 <a href="https://danawoodruff.github.io/Leaflet-challenge/">View GitHub-Page.</a>